Quick Links

 The twelve accused of being witches lived near Pendle Hill in Lancashire, and were charged with the murders of ten people by the use of witchcraft.

-🧙♀️ How have the Pendle Witches been shown?
+🧙♀️ How have the Pendle Witches been represented?

 Reason: This was because people didn’t understand some illnesses or bad luck, so they blamed witches.

-Today, many people believe the Pendle Witches were not really witches.
+• Today, many people believe the Pendle Witches were not really witches.
+They were people who were selected and treated unfairly.

-They were poor, and some were old or different, so people picked on them.
+Reason: People didn't like the people accused because they were poor.
+Some were old or different, so people picked on them.

 In Stories and Books

-Writers might change the story to make it more fun or scary.
+Reason: Writers use the stories to entertain readers.
+They might change the story to make it more fun or scary.

-Reason: These places help people learn about the past and bring tourists to the area.
+Reason: These places help people learn about the past and brings tourists to the area.

 Statue of Alice Nutter near Pendle Hill.
 Alice was unusual amongst the accused in that she was wealthy, the widow of a tenant farmer.
 She made no statement either before or during her trial, except to enter her plea of not guilty to the charge of murder.
 She was hanged, along with nine others, at Lancaster in August 1612.